Preparing to sell

 Guide

-You can use promotion to encourage sales of your product or service.
+You can use promotion to boost sales of your product or service.

 Sales promotions are often original and creative and there are many popular options, for example:

-• incentives such as bonus points, vouchers, money-off coupons, competitions and prize draws
+• incentives - offer bonus points, vouchers, money-off coupons, competitions, and prize draws to engage customers

-• finance deals - no or low finance, or buy now pay later
+• finance deals - offer no or low-interest financing, or buy-now-pay-later options

-• special deals for first-time customers to turn them from browsers into purchasers
+• special deals for first-time customers - convert browsers into buyers with exclusive offers

-• online coupons for customers who have registered for an account or subscribed to a newslette
+• online coupons - give discounts to customers who register for an account or subscribe to a newsletter

 It is important to ensure that any promotions and offers will still make you a profit even if very successful and taken up by lots of customers.